jarry-xiao/candyland/contracts/README.md

 # Smart Contracts

-`gumdrop` will be managed by solana-labs
+`gummyroll` will be managed by solana-labs

 `bubblegum`, `gumball-machine` and `sugar-shack` are managed by metaplex-foundation